 North Carolina: Protecting You from Injury on the Road

 North Carolina has some strong driving safety laws, including requiring all motorcycle riders to wear helmets and all children to be in a car seat or booster seat until they are tall enough (or weigh enough) for a regular seat belt.
-According to Advocates for Highway and Auto Safety, an alliance of consumer advocates, public health officials and insurers, the state still needs a primary enforcement seat belt law for rear seat passengers, an ignition interlock law for all offenders and it needs to raise the minimum age for a learners permit to age 16 and a full license to age 18.
+According to Advocates for Highway and Auto Safety, an alliance of consumer advocates, public health officials and insurers, the state still needs a primary enforcement seat belt law for rear seat passengers, an ignition interlock law for all offenders, and a raised minimum ages (learners permit to age 16 and full license to age 18).

 Safe Driving Laws - North Carolina